Sultan Ibragimov vs. Evander Holyfield: The fight

-The beginning of the fight was tentative, with Ibragimov mostly staying on the outside and avoiding exchanges, keeping Holyfield at bay with fast combinations.
+The fight began tentatively, with Ibragimov mostly staying at range and avoiding exchanges, keeping Holyfield at bay with fast combinations.
 By the third round, Ibragimov began to take control of the fight.
-In the fifth round, Ibragimov's in-ring dominance became more visible after he was able to hurt Holyfield with combinations to the head and body, and by the seventh the fight took on one-sided manner as Holyfield appeared to be unable to keep up with his younger foe.
+Ibragimov visibly hurt Holyfield with body punches in the third.
+In the fifth round, Ibragimov's in-ring dominance became more visible after again hurting Holyfield with combinations to the head and body, and by the seventh the fight took on a one-sided manner as Holyfield appeared to be unable to keep up with his younger opponent.
 Holyfield had some success in the eighth, hurting Ibragimov with a counter body shot and a straight right hand.
-Ibragimov appeared to be unwilling to end the fight inside the distance in order not to walk into a game-changing counter punch.
+Ibragimov hurt Holyfield again with a flurry of shots in the tenth but didn't go for the finish.
 The championship rounds saw Holyfield unsuccessfully going for the knockout, as Ibragimov was able to effectively neutralize Holyfield's offense and hurt Holyfield with precise body shots.
 Ultimately, the fight went full twelve rounds, with Ibragimov being declared the winner by unanimous decision, successfully defending his WBO world heavyweight title.
 The judges scored the bout 117–111 (twice) and 118–110.